The Planted Pantry » Desserts » Easy Vegan Pie Crust

 This is the absolute best easy vegan pie crust recipe.
 Full disclosure, I cannot take all of the credit for this recipe.
 My Grandma Pauline is the one who created it, and I have made only a few adjustments over the years.

 Making homemade pie crust sounds intimidating, but I promise you it’s not!
-This recipe proves that you can make pie crust from scratch in under an hour.
+This recipe proves that you can make the perfect flaky crust for any pie from scratch in under an hour.

 Why You’ll Love this Recipe

-• Basic ingredients – This simple vegan pie crust comes together with just 4 basic ingredients that you likely already have in your pantry.
-No crazy ingredients to make it vegan!
+• Simple ingredients – This easy pie crust comes together with just 4 basic ingredients that you likely already have in your pantry.
+So much tastier than store-bought crust and no need for hard-to-find ingredients.

 • Perfectly flaky – This recipe comes out light and flaky every time!